eEcoLiDAR/laserchicken/CONTRIBUTING.md

 `isort your_changed_file.py`
 * Format your code according the the project standard:
 `yapf -i your_changed_file.py`
-* Check that your code is clean and any issues:
+* Check that your code is clean and fix any issues:
 `prospector`
 * Run tests and make sure they pass:
 `python setup.py test`